lunagarigen/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

 To stay current, make it a habit to read blogs, subscribe to industry newsletters, and attend conferences and workshops.
 Additionally, consider attending coding boot camps or online courses to learn new skills and brush up on existing ones.
 By constantly evolving your knowledge, you' ll be better equipped to tackle any challenge that comes your way.

+# 2024-03-04
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that readability counts, as tomorrow’s maintenance programmer might be you."

+This quote emphasizes the importance of avoiding unnecessary optimizations early in the development process.
+It suggests that a better approach is to write clean, easily understandable code initially and then optimize performance bottlenecks based on data from profiling.
+This ensures that your code remains flexible, adaptable, and easier to maintain in the long run.